St. John’s Wort

 Common Side Effects

-The most notable side effect of St. John’s Wort is photosensitivity.
-Your skin becomes more sensitive to sunlight, increasing your risk of sunburn and skin reactions.
+The most notable side effect is photosensitivity.
+Your skin becomes more sensitive to sunlight, raising your risk of sunburn and skin reactions.
 This can happen even with brief sun exposure.
-Fair-skinned individuals face higher risk, but everyone using this herb should apply sunscreen and limit direct sunlight exposure.
+Fair-skinned individuals face higher risk, but everyone using this herb should apply sunscreen and limit time in direct sunlight.

-When smoking or consuming St. John’s Wort, you might experience:
+When smoking or consuming this herb, you might experience:

 • Dry mouth and mild dizziness